gregorycat/flickr-js/README.md

 This app allow you to uplad photos from directory to your flickr account

+## Config
+Edit the configuration file `src/config.js` to define the datas needed to authenticate the user in Flickr

 ## Setup
 To install dependencies, just type :